§ 42-11-10. Statewide planning program.

 (2) Refining or detailing these goals and identifying relationships between them.

 (3) Formulating, testing, and selecting policies and standards that will achieve desired objectives.

 (4) Preparing long-range or system plans or comprehensive programs that carry out the policies and set time schedules, performance measures, and targets.

-(6) Monitoring the planning of specific projects and designing of specific programs of short duration by the operating departments, other agencies of the executive branch, and political subdivisions of the state to insure that these are consistent with and carry out the intent of applicable strategic plans.
+(6) Monitoring the planning of specific projects and designing of specific programs of short duration by the operating departments, other agencies of the executive branch, and political subdivisions of the state to ensure that these are consistent with, and carry out the intent of, applicable strategic plans.

 (e) Membership of state planning council.
-The state planning council shall consist of:
+The state planning council shall consist of the following members: